douglasgscofield/fastrank/README.md

 ```

 ## `fastrank` vs. `fastrank_num_avg`

-The benefit of the direct interface more clear with shorter vectors, but the
+**Result:** The benefit of the direct interface more clear with shorter vectors, but the
 difference really isn't that great.
-This needs more benchmarking.

 ```R
 > microbenchmark(rank(y), rank_new(y), fastrank(y), fastrank_num_avg(y), times=100000)